All posts

 Language Patterns

-Perfect grammar: Ironically, flawless grammar can be a red flag.
+Perfect grammar: Ironically, flawless grammar is a red flag.
 Humans make small errors, use sentence fragments, and start sentences with conjunctions.

 Passive voice overuse: AI tends toward passive constructions.
 "It was determined that..." rather than "We found..."
 This creates distance and sounds more academic, but it's often a mask for lack of real authority.